Our Team

 She also has done extensive fundraising for the Palo Alto Unified School District through the creation of the Media Arts Committee a 501(c)(3) which was put in place to equip an Ultramodern Media Arts Center on the High School campus ($1 million+).

-Cara Berg
+Cara Berg professional headshot

 “I decided to become a music therapist because I was inspired to combine my love for music with my desire to help people with disabilities.
 I believe that music therapy can help people unlock their potential and it’s incredible to watch clients grow through the therapy process.”

 Cara is beginning her career at FAR.
 She provides Music therapy to clients both individual and groups as well as servicing offsite contracts.
-Cara graduated with her degree in Music Therapy from Easter Michigan University in 2023.
+Cara graduated with her degree in Music Therapy from Eastern Michigan University in 2023.

 “I love using the adaptable nature of music to help people reach their potential.
 By meeting someone where they are in a musical way, the music therapist can set up an environment that is supportive and nurturing.
 This creates a safe place to learn and grow.”